On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 \subsection{Dominating Set for \texorpdfstring{$T$}{T}-graphs}

-In this section we show that \textsc{Dominating Set} is \classFPT for chordal graphs if the problem is parameterized by the solution size and the leafage (hereafter defined) of the input graph.
+In this section we show that \textsc{Dominating Set} is \classFPT for chordal graphs if the problem is parameterized by the leafage (hereafter defined) of the input graph.
+We stress that our algorithm does not require the intersection representation of the input graph to be given.

 Let $G$ be a graph.
 As it is standard, we say that $u\in V(G)$ \emph{dominates} $v\in V(G)$ if $v\in N_G[u]$ and $u$ dominates a set $W\subseteq V(G)$ if every vertex of $W$ is dominated by $u$.
 Respectively, a set $D\subseteq V(G)$ dominates $W\subseteq V(G)$ if every vertex of $W$ is dominated by some vertex of $D$.